JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 Raw strings
 -----------

-In Rob's code he had failed to take in to account the backslash escaping problem.
+In Rob’s code he had failed to take in to account the backslash escaping problem.
 A simplified example of what he was trying to do would be:

 .. code-block:: pycon